ds

 19. Challenge-Insert a node at the head of a linked list

-the head of the updated linked list.
+Insert the new node at the head and return the head of the updated linked list.
 Do NOT print anything to stdout/console.
-The output is handled by the code in the editor and it is as follows: Print the elements of linked list from head to tail, each in a new line.5
+The output is handled by the code in the editor and it is as follows: Print the elements of linked list from head to tail, each in a new line.

 20. Challenge-Insert a Node at the Tail of a Linked List

-the head of the updated linked list.
+Insert the new node at the tail and just return the head of the updated linked list.
 Do not print anything to stdout/console.
-The output is handled by code in the editor and is as follows: Print the elements of the linked list from head to tail, each in a new line.5
+The output is handled by code in the editor and is as follows: Print the elements of the linked list from head to tail, each in a new line.

 141